Summer Reading List for Kids

 The Case of the Deadly Desperados by Caroline Lawrence

 Twice orphaned 12-year-old P. K. (Pinky) Pinkerton is trying to outrun outlaws Whittlin’ Walt and his gang of Desperados who will stop at nothing to get the deed to land containing silver mines that his ma left him.
-Set in the Wild West of 1862, this chapter book has a cartoon-like quality that marries fast paced adventure with an optimism that all will be right in the end.
+Set in the Wild West of 1862, this chapter book has a cartoon-like quality that marries a fast-paced adventure with optimism that all will be right in the end.
 It’s a subtle point, but Pinky seems to be autistic and finds it challenging to read people’s true intentions.
 In a Boom Town full of shady characters, will this be Pinky’s undoing?
-I’d hand this book to a boy, ages 9 and up, who likes cowboys and indians. [chapter book, ages 8 and up]
+I’d hand this book to a boy, ages 9 and up, who likes cowboys and Indians. [middle grade, ages 8 and up]

 Noah Zarc: Mammoth Trouble by D. Robert Pease

-12-year-old Noah Zarc, a paraplegic and expert spaceship pilot, must travel back in time in order save the animals destroyed during Earth’s Apocalypse.
+12-year-old Noah Zarc, a paraplegic and expert spaceship pilot, must travel back in time in order to save the animals destroyed during Earth’s Apocalypse.
 Now newly rehabilitated to support life, Earth is going to be turned into an animal-only habitat, and Noah’s ship is like the Biblical ark with thousands of animals on board.
 But someone is trying to stop him and his family from succeeding.
-His mother gets kidnapped, his father is stranded somewhere on Earth during the Ice Age, and now the fate of all Earth’s animals are in Noah’s hands. [chapter books, ages 10 and up]
+His mother gets kidnapped, his father is stranded somewhere on Earth during the Ice Age, and now the fate of all Earth’s animals is in Noah’s hands. [middle grade, ages 8 and up]

 Hero’s Guide to Saving Your Kingdom by Christopher Healy

 Imagine if the princes in the fairy tales had names and personalities both flattering and unflattering.
-And the princesses — Rapunzel, Sleeping Beauty, Cinderella and Snow White — reminded you of girls in Middle School ranging from Mean Girl to super sporty.
+And the princesses — Rapunzel, Sleeping Beauty, Cinderella, and Snow White — reminded you of girls in Middle School ranging from Mean Girl to super sporty.
 Now, have the princes and princesses unite against an evil witch that threatens all their respective kingdoms.
-Add in the comedic antics of a Shrek movie and you get this hilarious pageturner that modernizes the fairy tales of yore.
-This is sure to be an animated movie but don’t expect Disney to option the book. [chapter book, ages 8 and up]
+Add in the comedic antics of a Shrek movie and you get this hilarious page-turner that modernizes the fairy tales of yore.
+This is sure to be an animated movie but don’t expect Disney to option the book. [middle grade, ages 8 and up]

 Graphic Novels That Make You Rethink Graphic Novels